To opt out of KEA dues:

 *Please note: If you are currently paying KEA dues via automatic credit card or Electronic Funds Transfer (EFT) payments from your bank, you should also contact your bank directly to stop the payments.Preview (opens in a new tab)

-The Kentucky Education Association (KEA) is one of the state’s largest unions for teachers and other public school employees.
+The Kentucky Education Association (KEA) is one of the state’s largest unions for teachers and other public school employees, representing over 44,000 certified educators and classified education support professionals across the commonwealth of Kentucky.

 In the past, public employees in Kentucky could be forced to pay union dues or fees as a condition of employment, allowing unions like KEA to take their members for granted.
 However, because Kentucky is now a “right-to-work” state, public employees can no longer be required to financially support a labor union against their will.